MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

 ## Step 5: Import and update the flow that adds items from Yammer to QNA Maker

-1. To import **AddItemToQnAMakerFlow.zip** flow package that you downloaded in Step 1, use the same process you used to import the previous Flow.
+1. To import **AddItemToQnAMakerFlow.zip** flow package that you downloaded in Step 1, use the same process you used to import the previous flow.

    ![Import package to Flow](../media/kb/flow-2-create-as-new.png)